New Jersey Turnpike: 1990s to present

-In July 1988, a project to reconstruct exit 7 in order to accommodate an increasing number of truck traffic was announced.
+In July 1988, a project to reconstruct exit 7 in order to accommodate an increasing number of trucks was announced.
 As part of this, a new 12-lane toll plaza and trumpet interchange located 1⁄2 mi away from the original ramps were to be constructed, and the existing toll plaza was demolished, though the old overpass would be left intact as a U-turn ramp.
 Construction began almost immediately, and was completed in 1990, costing $30 million.

 In 1985, the authority announced plans to extend the dual-dual roadway to exit 8A in Monroe Township.
 However, this created some problems in the East Brunswick area.
 Analysis of noise and air quality impacts were made in a lawsuit decided in New Jersey Superior Court.
 This case, in the early 1970s, was one of the early examples of environmental scientists playing a role in the design of a major highway in the US.
 The computer models allowed the court to understand the effects of roadway geometry, in this case width, vehicle speeds, proposed noise barriers, residential setback and pavement types.
 The outcome was a compromise that involved substantial mitigation of noise pollution and air pollution impacts.
 Groundbreaking for this project began on June 23, 1987.
 Construction of the dual-dual roadway setup was completed on October 22, 1990, the rebuilding of Exit 8A from a trumpet into T-intersection to a dual trumpet interchange was completed in May 1991.

 In January 1992, the turnpike was extended by 4 mi from I-95 exit 68 to exit 72B, NJDOT had sold this segment of roadway to balance the state budget.

 In 1996, an HOV lane was opened between exits 11 and exits 14 on the truck lanes.
 The cost of this project was $361 million.
 It is reserved for use only during peak hours.
 By 1997, various improvements had also been made to the 1.5 mi stretch between exits 14 and exits 15E in Newark.
 This part of the project cost $148 million.
 On September 24 of that year, the Pennsylvania connector was officially renamed the Pearl Harbor Memorial Extension, this was done in remembrance of the Americans who died during the attack on Pearl Harbor.

 In May 1998, the speed limit was increased from 55 to 65 mph between exits 1 and exits 13.
 Despite this, no other segment north of it had its speed limit raised.

 In the late 1990s, a project to improve exit 13A in Elizabeth was started.
 It was completed in 1999, at the cost of $140 million.
 It was funded by the developers of Jersey Gardens, its construction was why the upgrade was carried out.
 Later that year, a bill to rename the mainline road as the New Jersey Veterans Turnpike was proposed by the New Jersey General Assembly.
-Proposed by Jack Collins, this memorial would have resulted in $500,000 worth of signage being replacemd.
+Proposed by Jack Collins, this memorial would have resulted in $500,000 worth of signage being replaced.
 Despite passing the assembly, it was never signed into law.